KiT-Maverik/How-to-unlock-github-achievements/README.md

 Achievements should reflect <strong>your real skill and value</strong>, not your ability to game the system.

 > 💬 <strong>I would never hire a cheater.</strong><br>
-> Not because cheating is “bad”, but because cheating when there are smart, legit strategies available...
-> is just plain stupid.
+> Not because cheating is “bad”, but because cheating when there are smart, legit strategies available... is just plain stupid.

 <h3 align="center">How to grind achievements the right way</h1>
-Let’s talk about the real engine behind achievement growth:

-> The fastest and most honest way to earn GitHub achievements is by doing meaningful work under your personal account — preferably in your own open-source project.
+Let’s talk about the real engine behind achievement growth: the fastest and most honest way to earn GitHub achievements is by doing meaningful work under your personal account — preferably in `your own open-source project`.

 And no, it doesn’t have to be world-changing.